You are viewing a story from harrypotterfanfiction.com

 "I feel like I have enough part in this by not finding him an hour earlier.
 Bea's bawling her eyes out thinking this is her fault, and god knows how Albus is going to react when he comes back.
 He's dead, Anjali.
 Have the decency to look guilty."

-When she didn't speak, Fred shook his head and left to the other end of the room to inspect Cato, busying himself and thinking of anything but death.
+When she didn't speak, Fred shook his head and left to the other end of the room to inspect Cato, thinking of anything but death.

 But looking into the man's scar-stitched visage, Fred felt no fear, just a bitter sting.
 Indeed, what if he had arrived sooner?